rjspencer/docs/theming.md

 	accepted values are any number between 1 and 10 *Note: to show more then 10 comments, see the `CommentLink` variable*

 	defaults to 10

+parents
+:	whether or not to get the parent comments for the individual comment

+	defaults to `false`

 ## CommentView
 A view for a single comment